gnutls/gnutls/devel/fuzz/README.md

 provide its output in a "gnutls_pkcs7_parser_fuzzer.PID.out" directory.

-# Reproducing a specific issue
+# Reproducing a reported issue from oss-fuzz

 Assuming an issue on the "gnutls_pkcs7_parser_fuzzer" was found, and the reproducer is placed in $FILE, to reproduce locally use the following commands